coalpower/node-red-contrib-icmp-ping/README.md

 A <a href="http://nodered.org" target="_new">Node-RED</a> node which takes input and pings a remote server.

-This is a modification of the [node-red-contrib-advanced-ping](https://github.com/emiloberg/node-red-contrib-advanced-ping) node.
-Difference is that the timeout and the number of requests are configurable.
-It also provides ping stats and success ratio.
+This is a modification of the [node-red-configurable-ping](https://github.com/heyajohnny/node-red-configurable-ping) node and [node-red-contrib-advanced-ping](https://github.com/emiloberg/node-red-contrib-advanced-ping) node.
+Difference is that it also provides ping stats and success ratio.
+The node code has been updated to new node standards.

 ## Install